maccalsa/Fun-Times/MyREADME.md

 ## Up and running

-the application has a complement of unit tests and a cucumber test that verified all scenarios.
+the application has a complement of unit tests and a cucumber test that verifiy all scenarios.
 It comes with mvn, so no mvn installation is required.
-The jar executable, however it is not a fat jar, so will need a local mvn repsitory.
+The jar executable however it is not a fat jar, so will need a local mvn repsitory.

-### Unit + cucumber tests can berun using the folowing.
+### Unit + cucumber tests can be run using the following.

 `mvn clean test`

-#### The applciation can be built using the following
+#### The application can be built using the following

 `mvn clean package`

-## The applciation can be started using
+## The application can be started using

 `java -jar target/groceries-1.0-SNAPSHOT.jar`